guadabsb15/summer_2021_report/docs/_sources/briowu.rst.txt

 Brio& Wu experimemts
 =========================

-Here we will report the results of the Brio&Wu experiment
+Here we will report the results of the Brio&Wu experiment.
+These studies were wone using the develop branch of Dispatch-Bifrost and hash 299c6d5

 Bifrost Solver